 When it comes to partnering with parents, every children’s pastor and youth pastor is trying to find the magic button that will make that aspect of ministry happen.
+They want to know what parents want from youth ministry.
 Every minister I have talked to wants to engage parents, but many of them feel like they are failing.
 Some feel like they are not doing enough.
 Some leaders feel like what they are doing is not effective.
 Some don’t even know where to begin.
 Today, I hope you will step back and take a deep breath and realize that there are some basic things you can do to partner with parents that should be a normal part of your week-to-week game plan.
 With the ministry you lead right now, you are already doing more for parents than you realize.

-Here are 10 things you are probably already doing that every parent wants from your children’s or student ministry…
+Here are 10 things you are probably already doing that parents want from youth ministry…

 - Parents want you to help their child or teen understand more about faith and grow spiritually.